Spring Cleaning: Ripe Fruit Rots With Time

 Purple flowers have blossomed on thin, delicate branches Downtown.
 Shades of lilac, bunched together in bloom.
 I couldn’t recall seeing them this time last year—May’s end and June’s beginning, as I write this—and it made me think about what I had focused on instead.
 When I wasn’t stopping to smell the flowers, as they say.

 I had brown hair.
 I told everyone it was blonde, because I was in denial that the golden head from my youth had grown out.
-It was brown, though, and I was deep into an episode where I never left bed.
+It was brown, though, and I was deep into another episode.

-Newly on SSRI pills, I waited for some spark to come to me.
+Newly on medication for the first time, I waited for some spark to come to me.
 Some ‘Proof of Life,’ as I used to call it.
 Instead, I rotted away in pink, floral sheets.
-Not necessarily unhappy, but not happy either.
-A strange limbo between feeling anything at all.
-Which could have been just being 19.
+Not necessarily sad, but not quite happy either.
+A strange limbo where I couldn’t feel anything at all.
+Maybe I was just 19.

 This funny aspect of life— how they warn you of the existentialism to come, the fears, the loneliness, and when it comes, you are still so helplessly surprised.
 They tell you how everyone experiences the same horror, and when it comes, you feel isolated in it.
 They prophesy how lost you end up, and when it comes, you will never find your way back.